Condor-Performance-Modeling/dromajo/README.md

 ## Building

 A debug build is built by default.
 To create a release build use -DCMAKE_BUILD_TYPE=Release.
+Dromajo uses `RISCV` and `RISCV_LINUX` environment variables to build some of the targets. `RISCV` and `RISCV_LINUX` environment variables are not set by default so it must be set manually before building Dromajo.

 ### Debug build
 The name of the directory is cosmetic.